Sefwi-Wiawso Forestry Commission lauded for efforts to curb illegalities | News Ghana

-Mr Benito Owusu-Bio, a Deputy Minister of Lands and Natural Resources in charge of Forestry, has highly commended the staff of the Sefwi Wiawso Forestry Commission for working to control forest related illegal activities in the district.
+Mr Benito Owusu-Bio, a Deputy Minister of Lands and Natural Resources in charge of Forestry, has commended the staff of the Sefwi Wiawso Forestry Commission for working tirelessly tough conditions to control forest related illegal activities in the district.

 He gave the commendation at a staff durbar with the Sefwi-Wiawso Forestry Commission during a fact-finding trip to some forest reserves in the Sefwi Wiawso District of the Western North Region.